monkeylearn/monkeylearn-python/README.md

 assert len(response.body) == 300  # => True
 ```

-Now let's say you only had 200 queries left when trying the previous example, the second internal request will fail since you don't have queries left after the first batch and a `PlanQueryLimitError` exception will be raised.
+Now, let's say you only had 200 queries left when trying the previous example, the second internal request would fail since you wouldn't have queries left after the first batch and a `PlanQueryLimitError` exception would be raised.
 The first 200 (successful) classifications will be in the exception object.
-However, if you don't manage this exception with an `except` clause, those first 200 classifications that did work will be lost.
+However, if you don't manage this exception with an `except` clause, those first 200 successful classifications will be lost.
 Here's how you should handle that case:

 ``` python
 from monkeylearn.exceptions import PlanQueryLimitError